animator/learn-python/contrib/advanced-python/closures.md

 For more examples related to closures, [click here](https://dev.to/bshadmehr/understanding-closures-in-python-a-comprehensive-tutorial-11ld).

 ## Summary
 Closures in Python provide a powerful mechanism for encapsulating state and behavior, enabling more flexible and modular code.
-Understanding and effectively using closures enables the creation of function factories, allows functions to have state, and facilitates functional programming techniques.
+Understanding and effectively using closures enables the creation of function factories, allows functions to have state, and facilitates functional programming techniques